The Core Science Resources comprises a long-term staff complement, along with a varying number of visiting workers, PhD and Masters students.

 Grants won: Kate has been Principal Investigator on grants awarded by many different funding bodies (see below), including BBSRC, UKRC, MAFF, DEFRA-LINK and InnovateUK (TSB).
-She also works with industry via confidential consultancies – these can be arranged through QIB Extra Ltd.
+She also works with industry via consultancies.

 - FAPAS/DEFRA (2021) Ring trial partner, MRM method for meat authentication